-You got everything for binge-watching TV shows on the weekend: chips, Coke and beer.
+You got everything for binge-watching TV shows on the weekend: crisps, Coke and beer.
 The question is what to watch?
-I used to think there was no show with a lesbian storyline which I haven’t seen or googled the lesbian storylines and watched only the clips on YouTube.
-But the World has changed since I have a Netflix account and we write 20gayteen (twentygay(eight)teen).
+I used to think there was no show with a lesbian* storyline which I haven’t seen, or googled the storylines and watched only the clips on YouTube.
+But the World has changed since I have a Netflix account and we are in 20gayteen (twentygay(eight)teen).

 The showrunner is Emily Andras - yes, she has Hungarian roots - and this is her second fantasy show.
 When Wynonna Earp turns 27, she becomes “the Heir” and inherits her great-great-grandfather’s (the one and only Wyatt Earp) curse, so she needs to kill the 77 Revenants in the Ghost River Triangle.
 For all this she gets Wyatt’s gun, the Peacemaker, which is the only gun that can send the Revenants back to Hell.
 However, Wynonna doesn’t start chasing the Revenants alone: her sister Waverly (see more here), the Black Badge agent Dolls, Doc, and the rookie police Nicole are there to help her.

 Each and every character is loveable and Wynonna is the most badass woman in a TV show I haven’t seen in a long time.
 Waverly’s coming out and her relationship with Nicole is just the perfect amount in the story not to take the amazing daemonhunt out of the focus and to give great fanservice.